If you're a journalist and have any questions about a story, please contact our Media Advisor via the below contact details:

 “Vietnam has more recorded non-compliances with the Exporter Supply Chain Assurance System (ESCAS) than any other country.
 There have been 17 findings against exporters in Vietnam in the three years it has been operating under the system.
 This is more than double the number of recorded non-compliances in Indonesia.”

 The letters call upon the leaders to suspend the trade pending a comprehensive independent review of supply chain management issues and the administration of ESCAS.

-“This independent review must include an RSPCA scientific representative to ensure it is open and transparent, and considers all of the available evidence.”
+“This independent review must include an RSPCA scientific representative to ensure it is open and

 Additionally, the letters call for the transfer of regulatory responsibility for live animal exports from the Department of Agriculture to an independent regulator, free of conflicting institutional objectives.

 “These measures represent the only course of action that will demonstrate to the Australian community that the Government is serious about protecting the welfare of animals sent overseas for slaughter.”

 “Without such assurance, the live export trade does not have a social licence to operate and will continue to face intense public scrutiny and criticism”.

 3,000 Australians have written to the Prime Minister, the Leader of the Opposition, the Agriculture Minister and the Shadow Agriculture Minister in less than 24 hours, as a result of RSPCA Australia’s call to action following the “7.30” program.